JetBrains/teamcity-documentation/topics/rake.md

 <td>

-If your application uses the test\-unit gem version other than the latest installed (in Ruby sdk), specify it here.
+If your application uses the test-unit gem version other than the latest installed (in Ruby sdk), specify it here.
 Otherwise the Test::Unit test reporter may try to load the incorrect gem version and affect the runtime behavior.
-If the test\-unit gem is installed but you application uses Test::Unit bundled in Ruby 1.8.x SDK, set the version value to 'built\-in'.
+If the test-unit gem is installed but your application uses Test::Unit bundled in Ruby 1.8.x SDK, set the version value to 'built-in'.

 </td></tr><tr>